dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

  3. Place a wedge just after the transmitted and reflected arm
  4. Using the alignment target, make sure the transmitted beam is aligned to the target with the 90 degree mirror
  5. Now do the same on the reflected path using the beamsplitter
  6. Now place a fiber mount on each arm.
-Direct the output of one arm to the detector F input port.
-Use the fiber mount to optimize the signal there.
+Direct the output of one arm to the detector F input port (or optionally, you could use the fiber input port for detectors A or B -- you just need a detector to monitor signal).
+Use the fiber mount adjustments to optimize signal.
  7. Turn the adjustment laser off and then fine tune the single-photon alignment.
- 8. Now repeat 6 and 7 for the ohter arm.
+ 8. Now repeat 6 and 7 for the other arm.
+ 9. At this point, you should see roughly half the total signal (on the order of 100-150 thousand counts per second) in each arm after the beamsplitter.
+If not, then it may be that: (1) a fiber head needs cleaning; or (2) you need to fine-tune the alignment.
- 9. Attach the output fibers to the corresponding input of the fiber interferometer setup shown in {numref}`fig-t3e1-fiber-interferometer`.
-Note the fibers and inputs are labeled HOM1 and HOM2.
+ 10. Attach the output fibers to the corresponding input of the fiber interferometer setup shown in {numref}`fig-t3e1-fiber-interferometer`.
+Note the fibers and inputs are labeled HOM1 and HOM2. **It is very important that you attach the correct fiber to the correct port here as the fiber lengths have already been carefully compensated.
+This will prevent a long search for timing overlap.**
- 10. Attach one of the fiber interferometer outputs to port F.  To ensure maximum throughput, block one arm of the fiber interferometer at a time, and tweak the pointing direction of the other input XY mount to optimize output signal.
+ 11. Attach one of the fiber interferometer outputs to the fiber going to detector A,and the other going to detector B like shown in {numref}`fig-t3e1-fiber-interferometer-connections`.
+To ensure maximum throughput, block one arm of the fiber interferometer at a time (you can use an edge of the gray polarizer cards), and tweak the pointing direction of the other input XY mount to optimize output signal.
- 11. Switch arms and repeat step 10.
+ 12. Switch arms and repeat step 11.

 :::{figure-md} fig-t3e1-lab-michelson-setup
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-5-mzi-qk-board-setup.png" alt="Fiber Interferometer Setup" class="bg-primary mb-1" width="800px">